willigeiger2/willi-geigadora/src/pages/content/bio.md

 # Bio

-I was born in a small town in North Yorkshire, England, in the second half of the 20th century.
+I was born in a small town in North Yorkshire, England, in the third quarter of the 20th century.

 The first year of my life I remember was with a traveling circus in which my mother was the fire-eater.
-It's given me a lifelong love of spectacle.
+Ever since then I’ve loved creating spectacle: using whatever talents and materials are available to create something slightly outside the normal world we inhabit.

 When I was a little older, I moved to Edinburgh, Scotland, my adopted hometown.
-Soon after I moved there, a movie called _"Star Wars"_ became a huge hit, and literally changed my life.
+I'd lived there less than a year when a movie called _"Star Wars"_ became a huge hit, and literally changed my life.
 Some of my friends wanted to be Princess Leia or Luke Skywalker, but I dreamed of creating those alien worlds and creatures.

-In 2001 I managed to make the dream come true, and moved from London to California to work on visual effects for Lucasfilm's Industrial Light + Magic.
-I got to work on around twenty Hollywood movies, including couple of Star Wars prequels.
+In 2001 I made it from London to California to work on visual effects for Lucasfilm’s Industrial Light + Magic.
+I got to work on around twenty Hollywood movies, including a couple of Star Wars prequels.
+It was a whole adventure.

 In 2014, a friend of a friend approached me about an idea for _Heirloom_, a startup in the social photography space.